microsoft/garnet/website/docs/commands/raw-string.md

 * Simple string reply: OK.
 GET not given: The key was set.
 * Nil reply: GET given: The key didn't exist before the SET.
 * Bulk string reply: GET given: The previous value of the key.
+* Integer reply: WITHETAG given: The ETag either created on the value, or the updated Etag.

 ---